 A broker works with several insurance companies to find the best deal for their client.
 They make carefully considered suggestions to serve their client’s interests to ensure they have the right policy for a budget-friendly price.

-Additionally, since a broker has relationships with several insurance partners, they can negotiate competitive rates and add any available discounts.
+Additionally, since an independent broker has relationships with several insurance partners, they can negotiate competitive rates and add any available discounts.

 In the event of a claim, a broker will help their client through the claim process.
 They can answer and serve as an advocate to make sure the payout is fair and delivered to the client in a reasonable time frame.